The Chronicles of Amber: The Trumps

 To an observer who witnesses a person trumping to another location, the person becomes two-dimensional before disappearing, and there is a prismatic aftereffect.
 In Trumps of Doom, Merlin also mentions sensing a kind of electrical charge as Jasra trumps into a room where he waits.

 Further details about the nature of Trumps were revealed as the tale progressed; for example, Trumps are not limited to playing cards, but can be drawn on any surface.
 Corwin escaped from his dungeon cell after Dworkin materialized in it, by persuading Dworkin, who was mentally unbalanced at the time, to draw him a picture of the lighthouse at Cabra, a location on the edge of Amber.
 After Dworkin draws another picture to return to his hideout, Corwin uses the lighthouse picture to escape.
-In The Hand of Oberon Corwin returns to his cell and uses the other picture to follow Dworkin to his lair, finding that it is in located near the Primal Pattern that created Amber and all its Shadows.
+In The Hand of Oberon Corwin returns to his cell and uses the other picture to follow Dworkin to his lair, finding that it is located near the Primal Pattern that created Amber and all its Shadows.

 Dworkin taught several of his descendants to create Trumps, and other initiates of the Pattern or Logrus can be trained in that skill.
 If one looks "closely enough" at a Trump, one can see parts of the Pattern or Logrus within its design, which may provide a source of power.

 Anyone may use a Trump – the user does not need to be an Amberite, a Pattern initiate, or of royal blood.
 Similarly, no special characteristics are required in the person depicted on a Trump – for example, in Blood of Amber, several initiates of the Logrus were depicted on Trump cards drawn by Brand or Rinaldo, and Merlin considered drawing a Trump depicting Bill Roth, a trusted advisor with no apparent magical aptitude.
 Provided the artist is sufficiently familiar with the subject, a Trump can be drawn for any person or place desired, unless the place is in constant motion and change (such as portions of Chaos).
 Under certain circumstances and extreme conditions, the technique for creating a Trump can be used to make contact without drawing on any surface at all.
 Indeed, Corwin's brother Brand is described as becoming a "Living Trump", who can move through Shadow by will alone.